-Field Description Policy Name (required) Enter an appropriate policy name.
+Field Description Policy Name Enter an appropriate policy name.
 This name cannot be duplicated across the system.
-The policy is enabled by default. (required) derault.
+The policy is enabled by (required) default.
 Hive Database Type in the applicable database name.
-The autocomplete feature displays available databases based on (required) the entered text.
+The auto- (required) complete feature displays available databases based on the entered text.
 Hive Table Type in the applicable table name.
 The auto-complete feature displays available tables based on the entered (required) text.
 Audit Logging Audit Logging is set to Yes by default.
 Select No to turn off audit logging.
 Description Enter an optional description for the policy.